jazzsequence/action-validate-plugin-version/README.md

 #### `validation-level`
 The validation level to use.
 Accepts `patch` or `minor`.
 If not specified, the action will use `minor`.

+- `minor`: Compares the "Tested Up To" version against the current WordPress version using only the major and minor numbers (e.g., `6.1`), ignoring the patch number.
+- `patch`: Compares the full version including the patch number (e.g., `6.1.2`), requiring an exact match for validation.

 ## Permissions

 The `write` permissions on `contents` and `pull-requests` are important.
 They are required for the action to commit the changes back to the repository and open a pull request.
 The only files affected by the action are files named `readme.txt`, `README.md` or those files matching the pattern (looking for "Tested Up To" in the file) that have been specified in the `filenames` input.